 The expectations for this class are consistent with those of any Advanced Placement course.
 Students should expect a workload similar to that of a college level course.
-This will involve extensive reading every night, active participation in class discussions and activities, taking notes, completing projects and doing research.
+This will involve extensive reading every night, active participation in class discussions and activities, taking notes, etc.